-Compared to other regions, the Mediterranean Sea can be considered a relatively small producer of offshore oil and gas, although the history of such activity goes back to the beginning of the twentieth century (Kostianov and Carpenter, 2018) [43].
-Today, main offshore oil producers in the Mediterranean are Egypt and Libya.
-Indeed, as further discussed below, in the case of Egypt the great majority of offshore oil fields and the biggest ones (e.g. El Morgan, 2,700 mmbbl of oil reserve; October, 1,150 mmbbl; Ramadan, 1,000 mmbbl) are located in the Gulf of Suez (see Figure 49 and Table 13).
-Other countries such as Italy and Tunisia (and to a minor extent Greece and Spain) contribute with a more marginal production (Figure 56).
+Compared with other regions, the Mediterranean Sea can be considered a relatively small producer of offshore oil and gas, although the history of such activity goes back to the beginning of the 20th century (Kostianov and Carpenter 2018).
+Today, the main offshore oil producers in the Mediterranean are Egypt and Libya.
+Indeed, as further discussed below, in the case of Egypt the vast majority of offshore oil fields and the biggest ones (e.g. El Morgan, 2,700 mmbbl of oil reserve; October, 1,150 mmbbl; Ramadan, 1,000 mmbbl) are located in the Gulf of Suez(10) (see Figure 49 and Table 13).
+Other countries such as Italy and Tunisia (and to a lesser extent Greece and Spain) contribute with a more marginal production (Figure 56).
 Egypt is also the main offshore gas producer in the Mediterranean (major and most fields are located in front of the Northern coast of the country), historically followed by Italy.
-In recent years the Italian production of offshore natural gas significantly decreased, while the production of Israel has greatly increased, in particular thanks to the discovery of and production in the rich Leviathan gas field (Figure 58).
+In recent years the Italian production of offshore natural gas has significantly decreased, while the production of Israel has greatly increased, in particular thanks to the discovery of, and production in, the rich Leviathan gas field (Figure 58).
 Libya, Croatia and Tunisia contribute marginally to the offshore production of natural gas in the Mediterranean basin.
-However, in the next years other Eastern Mediterranean countries are expected to enter significantly as producers in the offshore gas market; this is for example the case of Cyprus where big offshore gas fields have been recently discovered.
+However, over the next few years other Eastern Mediterranean countries are expected to enter into the offshore gas market as significant producers; this is the case for Cyprus, for example, where big offshore gas fields have been recently discovered.